mdoninger/mdoninger.github.com/about/index.md

 ## Who?

-My name is Manuel Doninger, and i'm currently working as a software developer at MARKANT Handels und Service GmbH, a service company for the trade and industry.
+My name is Manuel Doninger, and i'm currently working as a software developer at Booxware Softwareentwicklungs GmbH.
-I'm primarily working on some Java EE applications, administering IBM WebSphere, managing the whole development infrastructure like version control systems (Git and CVS), build system (Jenkins) and coaching for other development teams on Maven, Git etc.

 ## Why?
 During my daily work, i often face some problems, where i hardly can find a solution (esp. in conjunction with WebSphere).